Research

 More than 40 years of research and development

-The establishment of the Parenting and Family Support Centre (PFSC) in June 1996 was a critical milestone that marked the start of a quarter of a century of sustained research innovation and achievement, resulting in the PFSC’s flagship program known as the Triple P – Positive Parenting Program (Triple P).
+The Parenting and Family Support Centre (PFSC) was established in June 1996, marking the start of a quarter of a century of sustained research innovation and achievement.
+The PFSC is a world leader in the field of evidence-based parenting intervention, and has international impact on parenting and child research, policy and practice.
+We have been a global leader in the development, evaluation, and dissemination of a public health approach to evidence-based parenting support, resulting in the PFSC’s flagship program known as the Triple P – Positive Parenting Program (Triple P).
 This unique multilevel system of evidence-based parenting support has become the most extensively studied and widely disseminated parenting program in the world.
-It is used in 30 countries in 22 languages and has reached over 7 million families.
-Research on Triple P has been conducted in 41 countries, involving over 1700 researchers in 539 research institutions, resulting in 793 studies including 403 clinical trials.
+Triple P is used in 72 countries in 22 languages, and has reached millions of families, with around 100,000 practitioners trained worldwide.
+Triple P is UQ’s leading social science innovation resulting in the successful scaling and commercialisation of UQ intellectual property.

 Our publications